r3dinforesearcher/eaphammer/README.md

 - Updated hostapd-wpe that works with the latest version of Hostapd
 - Integrated website cloner for cloning captive portal login pages
 - Integrated HTTP server
+- Standalone SMB Relay server that is functionally similar to Responder's MultiRelay

 Will this tool ever support Karma attacks?